supporting inclusion, challenging exclusion

 The law supporting inclusive education in the UK

-There are a number of laws addressing discrimination in education and supporting inclusive education in the UK.
+Legislation in the UK prohibits discrimination in education and supports inclusive education.
 The UK also has obligations under international human rights law to provide inclusive education for all children.

 Education without discrimination in UK law

-It is unlawful for any education provider, including a private or independent provider, to discriminate between pupils on grounds of race, sex, disability or sexual orientation in admissions, access to benefits or services, exclusions, and in the employment of staff.
-There are some exceptions in relation to religion and belief, and schools are allowed to reject prospective students on grounds of their age.
-More problematically, some disabled pupils and pupils with a statement of “special educational needs” may be segregated in special schools, and schools may temporarily or permanently exclude pupils for disciplinary reasons.
+It is unlawful for any education provider, including a private or independent provider, to discriminate between pupils on grounds of race, sex, disability, sexual orientation, gender reassignment, pregnancy and maternity, and religion or belief in admissions, access to benefits or services, exclusions, and in the employment of staff.
+There are some exceptions age so as to allow for the maintenance of faith schools and single-sex schools; some disabled pupils and pupils with a statement of “special educational needs” may be segregated in special schools, and schools may temporarily or permanently exclude pupils for disciplinary reasons.

 - Education without disability discrimination